 - Drinking a lot of water or juice can help you to get a light period.

 - Eating green beans for example are known to help you slow your menstrual period.

 - Eating healthy, making a point to ingest a lot of fruits and vegetables can also help you to get easy period symptoms.

 - Mixing a package of gelatin together with mineral water and rapidly ingesting the mixture can stop your period for approximately four hours.

 - Drinking two or three teaspoons of vinegar mixed into a glass of mineral water can also help slow your menstrual flow and calm the other symptoms.
 To get the best effects, take this cure two or three times a day.

 - Sucking on a bit of lemon can help you to temporarily stop your period.

-- Taking a shower or bath can also help temporarily delay or stop your menstrual period.
+- does your period stop in water: Taking a shower or bath can also help temporarily delay or stop your menstrual period.

 2) Utilize Menstrual Flexible Cups